How To Gain A Positive Customer Perception Of Your Brand

 But what kind of perception they leave your store with is all based on the employee service they receive while they are there.

-For example, if I have a toilet leak and water is everywhere, but I don’t want to call a plumber.
+For example, let's say I have a toilet leak and water is everywhere, but I don’t want to call a plumber.
 I come to your hardware store and tell the seasoned employee what is going on.
 I tell him I don’t want to spend much money.
 He comes up with a cheap solution that will work temporarily for under $5.
-That hardware store made a lifetime customer out of me because this employee’s service quality was so great and my personal experience dealing with him.
+That hardware store made a lifetime customer out of me because this employee’s service quality was so great and I was satisfied by my personal experience dealing with him.

 Why should retail businesses be concerned about customer perception?
 Because you want to do your best to increase the likelihood that shoppers will feel good about your brand.
 That means you have to have a laser focus on how you will deliver an exceptional experience when anyone encounters your brand.